Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 Your speech therapist will help you find the right augmentative and alternative communication option for you.

-Remember, they’re tools and so the goal is for your speech therapist to help you find tool that works best for you.
+So, the goal is for your speech therapist to help you find tool that works best for you.

 Your speech therapist can also help you to understand which options are covered by insurance, and which are not.

-They might also work with other professionals like a physical therapist or an occupational therapist if you have different physical skills that will affect how you access your augmentative and alternative communication.
+This is important if you have different physical skills that will affect how you access your augmentative and alternative communication.

 They’ll consider: